-Packing for a trip to Walt Disney World can be an overwhelming, time consuming pre-vacation activity.
-So, what do you pack for a Walt Disney World vacation?
+Whether you are driving or flying, you want to make sure you pack everything you need.
+So, what do you need to pack?
 I always look at the 10 day forecast to get an idea of what to expect for temperatures.
 Generally speaking, the Florida summers are hot and humid.
 The spring time tends to be cool enough for a light jacket in the mornings and at night, but warm enough for short sleeves during the afternoons.

 For my family, I pack one set of clothes for each day.
 Then, I add three extra sets of everything.
 We are not a matchy-matchy family.
 My handsome husband and wild boys would revolt if I tried to make them wear matching Disney shirts.
 They do allow for color coordination.
 I’m not sure they are aware of how everyone has on a shade of blue, or a hint of orange in their outfits.
 But, it does make for nice family photos.
 I don’t know about y’all, but we take a lot of pictures on vacation.
 Inevitably, one of our vacation photos ends up on the yearly Christmas-New Year’s card.